-• Arch Linux users can use a futhark-nightly package.
+- · Arch Linux users can use a futhark-nightly package or a regular futhark package. - NixOS users can install the futhark derivation.

 Otherwise (or if the version in the package system is too old), your best bet is to install from source or use a tarball, as described above.